 Exchange traded funds (ETFs) track the movement of a basket of shares of publicly traded gold mining, refining and production companies.
-Trading or investing in an ETF gives you much wider exposure than you’d get from a single position, which makes them a popular way of diversifying a portfolio.
+Trading an ETF gives you much wider exposure than you’d get from a single position, which makes them a popular way of diversifying a portfolio.
 ETFs are passive investments, which replicate market returns rather than seeking to outperform them

 - Gold stocks

-Trading on or investing in stocks can be a great way to get indirect exposure to gold.
+Trading on stocks can be a great way to get indirect exposure to gold.
 You can gain exposure to every element of the gold industry, from mining and production to funding and sales.
 It’s important to note that gold stocks don’t always move in the same way as bullion, as there are a lot of other factors that drive the prices of shares.

 Understand what moves the price of gold